 Victorian 6 Hour Regularity Relay

 This event has grown in popularity since the first was held in 2006.
 It is conducted during mid-winter at Australia's premier race track - the Phillip Island Grand Prix Circuit.
 The Mazda MX-5 Club of NSW entered one team in 2011, growing to three teams in 2012-2014, and five teams in 2015-2016.
-Our teams have won three podium finishes in the last six years.
+Our teams have won four podium finishes in the last seven years, including our first win in 2018.
 More Info.